jenlky/jenlky.github.io/content/blog/jumpstart-week-6.md

 myTodo.save();
 ```

 We played with a bunch of queries that can be found [here](https://mongoosejs.com/docs/queries.html).
-Next we did my-pokemon where we tried to create from scratch routes to database with tests on both the routes and queries.
-This was difficult.
+Next we did `my-pokemon` where we created routes from scratch to database with tests on both the routes and queries.
+That was difficult and took me a few hours.

-Next Elson taught us queries
+Next we talked about symmetric encryption, asymmetric encryption and hashing.

+we did `mongodb-password-encryption-lab` where we progressively went through different stages of encryption for Authorisation:

+- `simpleSignUp, simpleLogin`
+- `hashSignUp, hashLogin`
+- `hashWithSecretSignUp, hashWithSecretLogin`
+- `hashSaltSignUp, hashSaltLogin`